 Chapter 3: Jack; Vagril 6th, 343SR; 04:30

 Jack walked through the dark aimlessly, his lantern lit nothing but the floor around him.
 The pitch black darkness stretched out in all directions, but something about it didn't seem right.
+It was very quiet, he couldn't even hear his own footsteps.
+He looked down at the lantern he held, only to discover there was nothing there.
+It was just a light.

-"Put it out," a voice within the darkness whispered.
+"Put it out," someone whispered.

-Jack jumped at the sound, his spine shivering in fear.
-His goosebumps rose as he turned left and right.
-Jack let go of the lantern, but he didn't hear it hit the ground.
-Whether or not he closed his eyes or opened them he saw nothing, but it slowly changed.
-Soon he noticed lights in the sky all around him.
-His eyes adjusted, and he started to see a rectangular shape in the darkness.
+Jack jumped at the sound, his heart pounding, his spine shivering.
+Goosebumps rose off his skin as he tried to find where it came from.
+Jack let go of the light, but he didn't hear anything hit the ground.
+Everything was dark now.
+Whether he closed his eyes or opened them he saw nothing, but it slowly changed as his eyes adjusted.
+Soon he noticed white sparkles in the sky of various sizes all around him, surrounded by an array of vivid colors.
+He was in awe at the sight, but stopped as he looked down and saw a rectangular silhouette in front of him.

 * * *